livecycle/preevy/README.md

 Plugins are a way to extend Preevy's functionality via externally-published NPM packages.

-A plugin can add hooks which execute code in response to events.
+A plugin can add hooks that execute code in response to events.
 It can also define new commands, and add flags to existing commands to customize their behavior.

 ### Default plugins